Flowers connect us with what is most essential and most human in us. Our vitality. Our connectedness.

-Besides being a grower, I’m a dreamer, a lover, a feeler, an optimist and a bit of a rebel.
+Besides being a grower, she’s a dreamer, a lover, a feeler, an optimist and a bit of a rebel.

-I live and farm in Bellingham, WA at my partner Jay’s ranch.
-We have a great view of Mount Baker, the volcano I’ve been in love with since moving here four years ago.
+She lives and farms in Bellingham, Washington at her partner Jay’s ranch.
+The farm has a great view of Mount Baker, the volcano she’s been in love with since moving here four years ago.

 He is also a true grower.
 Having studied horticulture at Montana State and managed field operations for a large native plant nursery, he has an intuitive sense for what plants need and an agile understanding of mechanics and farm systems.

-I’ve since gotten quite a bit better at weed suppression and row cropping, but that first year, the flowers are what pulled me through the 16 hour days and made the field feel like home.
-I slept in a hammock in the corner, saving money and waking up at job #1.
-I LOVED IT.
+I’ve since gotten quite a bit better at weed suppression and row cropping.
+But that first year, the flowers are what pulled me through the 16 hour days and made the field feel like home.
+I slept in a hammock in the corner, saving money while working off-farm.

-I commuted around the corner to my more lucrative work as a seed collector and propagator of native plants.
+I commuted around the corner to work as a seed collector and propagator for a native plant nursery.
 Which is where I met Jay.
-And OH COULD HE DRIVE A TRACTOR!
+And oh could he drive a tractor!
 Laser straight lines.
-Ridiculous.

-So anyway, Jay brings me back to his farmlet and here are ALL THESE FLOWERS.
+So anyway, Jay brings me back to his farm and he’s growing ALL THESE FLOWERS.
 I still remember harvesting the last bucket of dahlias before the frost.
 What a dream.

 I can’t quite believe we made it to this point.
 I get to be outside most of my waking life.
 I am surrounded by an immense garden.
-I get to dream about color and texture FOR WORK.
+I get to dream about color and texture AS A JOB.